HOMETOWN: HOLSTEIN, NE

 DATE OF DIAGNOSIS: 2016

-CURRENT STATUS: IN REMISSION
+CURRENT STATUS: FIGHTING

 To make a donation to fund child brain cancer research in honor of Izabella and her fight, click the red donate button at the top of the page.